EXHIBITION

 Visitors are invited to immerse themselves in flora and fauna by walking into an ever-changing flower field and encountering larger-than-life animals born of flowers.
 Discover a range of enchanting artworks that reflect on the importance of the harmonious co-existence of humans and nature.

-Multiple seasons exist simultaneously, changing gradually across the installation space.
-The seasonal flowers repeat the cycle of life and death in perpetuity, and the places where they grow change.
+In this artwork, different moments exist simultaneously, changing gradually across the installation space.
+Visitors can observe different flowers blooming during each season.
+The flowers repeat the cycle of life and death in perpetuity, and the places where they grow change.
+When visitors touch the flowers, the petals scatter, and when they stand still, more flowers begin to grow.
+The flowers change in the flow of time.

 Seasonal flowers bloom and slowly change.
 Animals are born from those flowers.
 The flowers continue to bloom and die in an eternal cycle, forming the shapes of animals.